-There are many distractions which may prevent a driver from focusing on the complex task of driving: changing the radio or a CD, talking to passengers, observing an event outside the vehicle, using an electronic device, etc. Navigational and other interactive devices, called telematics, in the vehicle are available in most vehicles and more will be available in the near future.
-These devices may also distract drivers.
+There are many distractions which may prevent a driver from focusing on the complex task of driving: physical tasks and activities within the vehicle, talking to passengers, observing objects and events outside the vehicle, using an electronic device, as well as cognitive tasks.
+Navigational interfaces and dynamic displays are available in most new vehicles and more will be available in the near future.
+These features may also distract drivers.

-The federal government should fund considerably more research to determine the scope and nature of the distracted driving problem, effective countermeasures and the effect of telematics on driving behavior.
-Further, the federal government should fund a comprehensive media campaign to educate the public about the dangers of distracted driving and the way to manage driver distractions.
+The federal government should fund considerably more research to determine the scope and nature of the distracted driving problem and effective countermeasures and the effect of electronic device use on driving behavior.
+GHSA urges the federal government, states, communities and partners to collaborate to collect more accurate data about distracted driving.

 GHSA opposes federal legislation that would penalize states for not restricting the use of cell phones or other electronic devices.

-Producers and providers of electronic devices should also undertake a major educational campaign to inform the public about the proper use of these devices.
+The highway safety community should collaborate to better identify successful culture change strategies to prevent distracted driving.
+The federal government should fund a comprehensive media campaign to educate the public about the dangers of distracted driving and how drivers can manage driver distractions.
+Producers and providers of electronic devices and in-vehicle interactive system should also undertake major educational campaigns to inform the public about the proper use of these devices.
 As part of their federal traffic safety grant agreement, states should encourage grantees to adopt policies that address distracted driving.
 State agencies should also be encouraged to adopt policies addressing distracted driving.